open-telemetry/opentelemetry-specification/specification/logs/sdk.md

   The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.

+#### Fan-out processor

+This is a `LogRecordProcessor` composite ensuring the log record passed to `OnEmit` of the configured `processors` do not share mutable data.
+For example, the `OnEmit` implementation of the fan-out processor can make a deep copy of the log record before passing it to each warpped processor.

+**Configurable parameters:**

+* `processors` - independent log processors.

 ## LogRecordExporter